-Before a student appeals to a Faculty Head Teacher, the student must discuss their concerns with the course teacher.
+Before a student appeals to a Head Teacher, the student must discuss their concerns with the Course Teacher.

-Students have 2 school days to inform the Faculty Head Teacher of their wish to appeal a result.
+Students have 2 school days after receiving their results to inform the Head Teacher of the course of their wish to appeal a result.
 This must be done in writing using Appendix 3.
 Appeals must be supported by making clear reference/s to specific aspects of the breach of process or administration of the task or show how the result does not reflect the marking guidelines provided with the task.
-If at this point a result is to be changed the Faculty Head Teacher will inform the course teacher and student, supervisor and document reasons for the result change.
+If at this point a result is to be changed the Head Teacher will inform the Course Teacher and student, supervisor and document reasons for the result change.

-If the student remains dissatisfied, an appeal may be made within 2 school days of the Faculty Head Teacher's decision to the Deputy Principal (use Appendix 3).
+If the student remains dissatisfied, an appeal may be made within 2 school days of receiving the Head Teacher's decision to the Deputy Principal (use Appendix 3).
 The appeal must be made in writing and clearly outline specific concerns/issues related to the task and the marking guidelines.
-The student, Supervisor and Faculty Head Teacher will be informed of the result of the appeal.
+The student, Supervisor and Head Teacher will be informed of the result of the appeal.

-If the student remains dissatisfied, an appeal may be made within 2 school days of the decision of the Deputy Principal to the Principal (use Appendix 3).
+If the student remains dissatisfied, an appeal may be made within 2 school days of receiving the decision of the Deputy Principal to the Principal (use Appendix 3).
 The appeal must be made in writing and clearly outline specific concerns/issues related to the administration of the task and/or the marking guidelines.
-The Principal will review all the evidence and inform the Deputy Principal, Faculty Head Teacher, student and Supervisor of the outcome.
+The Principal will review all the evidence and inform the Deputy Principal, Head Teacher, student and Supervisor of the outcome.